RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-05_Reddit_comments.md

 https://old.reddit.com/r/CringeTikToks/comments/1nz2bzq/trump_to_the_navy_we_have_to_take_care_of_this/nhz7gqk/

 In other words, you witnessed anti-reality before it became real reality.
 You witnessed mind-fucking on a national scale.
 And you have ths September 9, 2014 article avoidied at all cost on Reddit.
-Published September 9, 2014 ... one URL click away, but somehoe for ELEVEN FULL YEARS, Reddit can't keep *eye on the ball* to learn about nonfiction and the War Against Nonfiction. https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/
+Published September 9, 2014 ... one URL click away, but somehow for ELEVEN FULL YEARS, Reddit can't keep *eye on the ball* to learn about nonfiction and the War Against Nonfiction. https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/

 https://old.reddit.com/r/CringeTikToks/comments/1nz2bzq/trump_to_the_navy_we_have_to_take_care_of_this/nhz8i7d/